finopsfoundation/framework/_capabilities/utilization-rightsizing.md

-## Stories/How-To
+## Real World Resources
-_the objective here is to capture the "How" for this Capability.  a collection of real world examples and/or "how to" for this Capability;_ information here may:
+_a collection of real world examples, stories and “how to” for this Capability; based on FinOps community member experiences; information here may:
 >* _apply to one or more cloud providers_
 * _include specific types of cloud services used) (compute, storage, database, etc...)_
 * _describe a combination of  tooling, platform or vendor_